trailcode/webAsmPlay/readme.md

     * ~~Or better, pass into shader name and location reference pairs.~~

 * Determine topological relationships of the polygonal features in the GeoServer.
   This will allow associating OSM building parts and extruding them on top of their parent geometry.

+* Implement movable clip planes.

 ### TODO